ForceGamer/arch-auto/README.md

 Additionally contains a post-install script with my personally favorite software

-(The mbr-install.sh is intended for BIOS systems (non-EFI) using GPT, not actually MBR, just too much hassle to change the name)
+## arch-install.sh
+An installer for Arch intended for UEFI systems.
+Installs Zen kernel.
+## bios-install.sh
+An installer for Arch intended for BIOS systems (using GPT).
+Also installs Zen.
+## vbox-speed.sh
+An installer intended for Virtualbox.
+Requires much less user intervention and also installs the Guest Additions.